singh7h/Peek.com/Readme.md

-Automation for Peek.com.I have design the framework usingPage Object Model design pattern
+Automation for Peek.com.I have design the framework using Page Object Model design pattern
-    Driver folder will have all the webdriver
+    Driver folder will have all the Webdriver
     Pages folder all pages related to Peek.com
     Test Folder will have all Test scripts
-    Utilies folder will have all utilies files
+    Utilities folder will have all utilitie files

 Requirement for framework
     Python 3.7